wp-plugins/flyzoo/readme.txt

 = 1.2.1 =
 * 05.19.2014 - New translations: Spanish, French, Italian and German
 	     - Improved users online counter
-             - Avatars served from a worldwide CDN to improve chat performance = 1.2.0 =
+             - Avatars are now served from a worldwide CDN to improve chat performance = 1.2.0 =
 * 05.03.2014 - New feature: Secure Connection over HTTPS/SSL